-- write a definition of push factor with an example. - write a definition of pull factor with an example. - identify, on an historical wall map of the world, the country of origin of an immigrant group.
-They can also indicate the route they took to come to Canada and where they settled in this country.
+- write a definition of "push factor" with an example. - write a definition of "pull factor" with an example. - identify, on an historical wall map of the world, the country of origin of an immigrant group.
+Students can also indicate the route the group took to come to Canada and where they settled in this country.
 On individual outline maps, students can record the information presented. - select an immigrant group and classify conditions in their homeland that acted as push factors.
-Students may brainstorm what the classifications may be (e.g., economic, religious, geographical conditions, and so on).
-Ask them to record their work in the form of a chart. - list, in order of importance, three factors that might cause them to leave Canada and share them within a group to see similarities and differences.
+Students may brainstorm classifications (e.g., economic, religious, geographical conditions, and so on).
+Ask them to record their work in the form of a chart. - list, in order of importance, three factors that might cause them to leave Canada, and share these within a group to see similarities and differences.

-Changing Your World: Investigating Empowerment, -Teacher's Resouræ, chapter 10.
+- Changing Your World: Investigating Empowerment, Chapter 10 - Changing Your World: Investigating Empowerment- Teacher's Resource, Chapter 10

-7.4.4 analyze the struggle for empowerment by new cultural groups immigrating to Canada between 1870 and 1914.
+7.4.4 analyse the struggle for empowerment by new cultural groups immigrating to Canada between 1870 and 1914

-- identify the various cultural groups that came to Canada between 1870 and 1914 - investigate the push and pull factors that brought these groups to Canada - describe the conditions these groups faced in Canada - explain why it is important for ethnic groups to retain their cultural and linguistic identity, heritage, tradition and spirituality - determine whether and how they became more empowered or less empowered by moving to Canada - compare Canada's immigration policies during the 20th century to identify examples of prejudice ask students to describe the conditions that immigrants encountered when they came to Canada and to classify them according to the headings in the chart below.
+- identify the various cultural groups that came to Canada between 1870 and 1914 - investigate the push and pull factors that brought these groups to Canada - describe the conditions these groups faced in Canada - explain why it is important for ethnic groups to retain their cultural and linguistic identity, heritage, tradition and spirituality - determine whether and how they became more empowered or less empowered by moving to Canada - evaluate Canada's immigration policies during the 20th century to identify examples of prejudice

-• research one group that arrived in Canada during the period 1870-1914 (individually or in small groups).
-Students may select the group in the above Teaching/learning suggestion, or select a different one.
-Ask students to list the conditions that they perceived to attract them to a given region of Canada and write them on the lines in the graphic below.
+• research individually or in small groups one group that arrived in Canada during the period 1870 to 1914.
+Students may select the group in the above Learning/teaching suggestion, or select a different one.
+Ask students to list the conditions that they perceived attracted the group to a given region of Canada and write them on the lines in the graphic below.